carboxylman/stackdb/doc/user-guide.md

     type = int (char *, int)
     (gdb)

-Of course, GDB can do many other things as well, and so can StackDB.
+Of course, GDB can do many other things as well, and so can Stackdb.
 But the point here is that a debugger is much more powerful when you make debug symbols available to it.